Contact us for a free consultation at (214) 753-4757

 Dallas Medical Malpractice Attorney

-If a physician or other medical professional fails to meet the standard of care in the performance of his or her duties resulting in patient harm, the patient or his or her family may be entitled to compensation through a medical malpractice suit.
+If a physician, dentist, or other health care professional fails to meet the standard of care in the performance of his or her duties resulting in patient harm, the patient or his or her family may be entitled to compensation through a medical/dental malpractice suit.
 In such an event you should speak with a skilled attorney regarding the possibility of a claim.

 In every malpractice case, certain criteria must be met before you have an actionable case.
 These include:

-• Damages resulted from the injury.
-Even if all of the previous criteria are met, it must be established that the patient suffered actual damages and harm as the result of the doctor’s failure to meet the standard of care.
-This can often take the form of physical pain, loss of wages due to injury, emotional or mental pain, and resultant additional medical costs.
+Damages resulted from the injury.
+Even if all of the previous criteria are met, it must be established that the patient suffered actual damages and harm as the result of the health care provider’s failure to meet the standard of care.
+This can often take the form of lost wages, loss of earning capacity, physical pain and suffering, disfigurement, impairment, emotional or mental pain, and resultant past and future medical costs.

-• Numerous situations where a patient suffers injury due to a physician’s error or oversight can warrant a malpractice claim, but many of these fall under just a few categories.
+Numerous situations where a patient suffers injury due to medical/dental errors or oversight can warrant a malpractice claim, but many of these fall under just a few categories.
 The most common malpractice types are:

 We Can Help - Call Us for a Free Consultation